Snowbank fungus

+Various species of snowbank fungi.
+From top left to bottom right they are: Mycena overholtsii, Clitocybe glacialis, Pycnoporellus alboluteus, Hygrophorus subalpinus and Lentinellus montanus.

 A snowbank fungus is any one of a number of diverse species of fungi that occur adjacent to or within melting snow.
 They are most commonly found in the mountains of western North America where a deep snowpack accumulates during the winter and slowly melts through the spring and summer, often shaded by coniferous forest.
 They may be saprotrophic, mycorrhizal, or in the case of Caloscypha fulgens, pathogenic.

 History

 William Bridge Cooke was the first to discuss the snowbank fungi as a distinct ecological group in 1944 when he discussed the fungal flora of Mount Shasta in California.
 He followed this with another publication 11 years later.
 In his 1975 book A Field Guide to Western Mushrooms, Alexander H. Smith discussed what he called the "snowbank flora", noting "It seems obvious to me that the species in this group are well established throughout the forest zone, and have adjusted to this fruiting pattern, possibly as a response to the habitat drying out and warming up as summer progresses."